FredHutch/S3Tutorial/index.md

-# Using S3 with Cyberduct at Fred Hutch
+# Using S3 with Cyberduck at Fred Hutch

 ## Step 1: Obtain your AWS Credentials